microsoft/microsoft-performance-toolkit-sdk/documentation/Using-the-SDK/Using-the-engine.md

 Because the engine is designed for programmatic access to data, this "meta-information" is not exposed via its API.
 Instead, the engine exposes only the `IDataColumn` instances that provide column variant data.

-Column variant are available via the `ITableResult.ColumnVariants` property, which exposes a `IReadOnlyDictionary<IDataColumn, IReadOnlyDictionary<ColumnVariantDescriptor, IDataColumn>>`.
+Column variants are available via the `ITableResult.ColumnVariants` property, which exposes a `IReadOnlyDictionary<IDataColumn, IReadOnlyDictionary<ColumnVariantDescriptor, IDataColumn>>`.
 The keys of the outer dictionary are base columns from the `ITableResult.Columns` collection which have registered column variants.
 The inner dictionary maps the column's registered `ColumnVariantDescriptor`s to their `IDataColumn`.